civicsource/knockout-inline-confirm/README.md

 #Knockout Inline Confirm Binding

-This is a simple knockout binding that allows you to…
+This is a simple knockout binding that allows you to get a confirmation of action from the user before executing an action.

 ##Install with [Bower](http://bower.io/)